crypto-bundle/bc-wallet-common-lib-healthcheck/README.md

 ## Description

-Library for manage healthcheck config prepare http-server with healthcheck handlers
+Library for manage healthcheck config and prepare http-server with healthcheck handlers

 Library contains:
 * Config structs and implementation of http-server for 3 healthcheck probes:
   * Startup
-  * Rediness
+  * Readiness
   * Liveness

 Each healthcheck probe it is http-server with uniq config and listen address/port.